Pip, Squeak and Wilfred: Annuals

-An early book was Pip, Squeak & Wilfred, Their "Luvly" Adventures, issued in 1921 by Stanley Paul & Co, London.
+An early book was Pip, Squeak & Wilfred, Their "Luvly" Adventures, issued in 1921 by Stanley Paul & Co., London.
 This book recapped on the earliest Daily Mirror strips, showing how they were introduced.
-Luvly being one of Squeak's favourite words.
+Luvly was one of Squeak's favourite words.

 Pip and Squeak Annuals appeared each year from 1922, dated as the 1923 to 1939 annuals.
 A separate Wilfred's Annual also appeared, dated 1924 to 1938, featuring stories aimed at under-10 year olds.

-The 1934 Pip & Squeak Annual featured a 'magic red frame' which allowed the reader to see hidden pictures on several pages.
-The 1934 Wilfred's Annual similarly featured a Pantomime cut-out insert.

-The final Pip & Squeak annual of 1939 incorporated Wilfred's Annual, which had ended the previous year, and is the rarest of the series due to low sales and poor quality paper being used.
+The 1934 Pip & Squeak Annual featured a 'magic red frame', which allowed the reader to see hidden pictures on several pages.
+The 1934 Wilfred's Annual similarly featured a pantomime cut-out insert.
+The final Pip & Squeak annual of 1939 incorporated Wilfred's Annual, which had ended the previous year, and is the rarest of the series owing to low sales and poor-quality paper being used.
 No annual was issued in 1940.

 The annuals continued the 1920s type of fairyland surrealism in their pages until the last annual, by which time other more popular annuals such as Bobby Bear and Teddy Tail were more contemporary, leaving this series appearing rather dated in comparison, meaning later years of Pip and Squeak annual and especially Wilfred's annual sold in smaller quantities.

-There were three Uncle Dick's Annuals issued from 1929 to 1931, dated as the 1930 to 1932 annuals, the first one being fully named 'Uncle Dick's Competition Annual'.
+Three Uncle Dick's Annuals were issued from 1929 to 1931, dated as the 1930 to 1932 annuals, the first one's full name being 'Uncle Dick's Competition Annual'.
 These annuals were aimed more at boys, with action stories and very little Pip & Squeak content.
 As their title suggests, the books were in an elaborate competition format where you had to solve quizzes, paint in pictures and similar to win prizes.

-A short-lived revived Pip, Squeak & Wilfred annual was issued in the mid-1950s, as the characters had been revived in the Daily Mirror a few years previously.
+A short-lived revived Pip, Squeak & Wilfred annual was issued in the mid-1950s, since the characters had been revived in the Daily Mirror a few years previously.
 This featured the characters updated and now drawn by a new, uncredited, artist.
-A newly bow-tied Wilfred and a younger Auntie, both previously only saying the odd nonsensical word, were now made to speak fully, losing the innocence and surreal charm of the pre-war years, to better fit the 1950s.
+A newly bow-tied Wilfred and a younger Auntie, both previously only saying the odd nonsensical word, were now made to speak fully, losing the innocence and surreal charm of the pre-war years to fit the 1950s better.
 Stanley, a young penguin, became a regular character, having been introduced in the later 1930s annuals.
 The annual featured stories with the characters as well as cartoon strips and other non-related stories.

-A small paperback comic book, Adventures of Pip Squeak & Wilfred was published in the early 1920s in the Merry Miniatures series by Home Publicity of London, and was just 1.5 by 3 in in size.
+A small paperback comic book, Adventures of Pip Squeak & Wilfred, was published in the early 1920s in the Merry Miniatures series by Home Publicity of London and was just 1.5 by 3 in in size.